Retirement Planning

 Before you begin saving for retirement, make sure you have 3-6 months worth of living expenses in cash.
 The last thing you want is to get the ball rolling on your retirement fund, only to have to surrender it if a financial emergency happens.

 Retirement savings are not designed to be emergency savings; they are long-term investments that grow year after year.
-Surrendering your plan early not only stops its long-term growth; it means losing all valuable benefits under the policy, such as death or disability care benefits.
+Surrendering your plan early not only stops its long-term growth; it also means losing all valuable benefits under the policy, such as death or disability care benefits.

 So get started on your emergency fund first.
 In case the worst happens, this cash safety net will keep you afloat, while keeping your retirement savings safely growing.